 Always get a medical certificate if you can, then your injury, illness is then evidence based.
 First things first, if you are taking sick or Carer’s leave, you must notify your employer as soon as possible.
-It is not necessary that you notify your employer before you start taking leave, but make sure you let them know quickly so they know where you are.
-You should also let your employer know how long you expect to be off work, so that your employer can plan who will cover your work in your absence.
+It is not necessary that you notify your employer before you start taking leave.
+However make sure you let them know quickly so they know where you are.
+You should also let your employer know how long you expect to be off work.
+So that your employer can plan who will cover your work in your absence.

 Can my employer ask me for a medical certificate?

 Yes, employers are entitled to ask for evidence that the leave was taken legitimately, including after one day or less off work.
 Evidence of an illness or injury can include a medical certificate or a statutory declaration.
 There are no laws applying to all employees about what evidence is required to prove a legitimate absence.
 Some awards or registered agreements may specify when an employee must provide evidence and what evidence they must provide.